flitz-be/landing-page/content/blog/flitz-first-month.md

 Our C-Lightning node has

 - Processed 344 payments
-- totaling 56.998.171 sats (that's over half a bitcoin)
+- Totaling 56.998.171 sats (that's over half a bitcoin)
 - For a TOTAL fee of 24.672 sat - just over 8 EUR.

 __Let us say that again: we sent out over 15K EUR for a fee of 8 EUR.
 That's 0.04 %.__